petal2020/petal_beethoven_diabelli-variations/README.md

 "_dur": durations (theme and 33 variations; full durations);

-"_%val" : percentage of the theme and each variation of the full duration of the respective recording;
+"_%val" : percentage values of the theme and each variation of the full duration of the respective recording;

 "_tpo": initial tempo values.